 Naturally lacto-fermented nasturtium capers taste near identical to store bought, but have a better texture.
 I like to use the ratios below to fill a quart jar, but you can scale it up or down however you like.

 Combine the water and salt and whisk to dissolve.
-Pour the salt water in to a mason jar or other conatiner and add the nasturtium seed pods, then screw on the lid.
+Pour the salt water in to a pint jar or other container and add the nasturtium seed pods, then screw on the lid.

 After about 2 weeks the capers should have a nice flavor, but if you leave them in the fridge longer they will continue to age and develop until the pH is as low as it can go.
 More or less, the longer they sit, the better they will get, and you can let your palette be your guide.